civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 60

   **(1)** The Minister may publish in the `Canada Gazette` and in any other manner that the Minister considers appropriate a notice requiring any person or class of persons described in the notice who are required to prepare and implement a pollution prevention plan under section 56 to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance, group of substances or product.

-### Section 11.1

-Subsection 60(1) of the Act is replaced by the following:

-### Section 60

-  **(1)** The Minister may publish in the `Canada Gazette`, and in any other manner that the Minister considers appropriate, a notice requiring any person or class of persons who is the subject of a notice under paragraph 56(1)(b) to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance, group of substances or product.

 ### Section 12